grafana/agent/docs/sources/flow/concepts/clustering.md

 The behavior of a standalone, non-clustered agent is the same as if it was a single-node cluster.

-In comparison to [hashmod sharding][] as a scaling mechanism, clustering with target auto-distribution provides high availability without requiring multiple replicas for the same shard, and can dynamically reshard targets without changes to the configuration file.

 ## Use cases

 [Setting up][] clustering using the command-line arguments is the first step in